sage-code/maj/README.md

 * W3 = prepositions
 * W4 = short words

-**note:**
+**notes:**

+* The documents above are work in progress and update automatically;
+* The Lexicon is in heavy review, some words will be changed;
-There is an advanced Lexicon: "maj-iavo", that is not released yet.
+* There is an advanced Lexicon: "maj-iavo", that is not released yet.

 ## Contribution